 A hunter poses with a chamois he has just shot.
-Many hunters are interested in obtaining trophies – animals with especially large antlers.
-Goat-like chamois, from the European alps, were introduced for hunting, but spread so rapidly that by the 1930s government deer cullers were shooting them to keep numbers down.
-By the 1980s some 90,000 had been shot.
-Hunting from helicopters from 1978 to 1989 dispatched another 22,000.
-This has reduced the density of chamois, but they are still widespread in the South Island mountains.
+Many hunters are keen to obtain trophies – animals with especially large antlers.
+Goat-like chamois, from the European Alps, were introduced for hunting, but spread so rapidly that by the 1930s government deer cullers were shooting them to keep numbers down.
+By the 1980s some 90,000 had been shot, and hunting from helicopters from 1978 to 1989 dispatched another 22,000.
+Chamois are still widespread in the South Island mountains.

 Te whakamahi i tēnei tūemi

 This item has been provided for private study purposes (such as school projects, family and local history research) and any published reproduction (print or electronic) may infringe copyright law.
 It is the responsibility of the user of any material to obtain clearance from the copyright holder.